AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * For a given "normal" data, the AI player is rewarded based on how far the difference of the collected data compared to current data.

-* Creating Exploration-Based AI Player Bug Hunter
+* Creating Curiosity-Based AI Player Bug Hunter

   * The AI player will maximize actions that allows it to explore the game.